HiiRok/Food-Order-React-app/README.md

 # Mini Food Order React App

 This repository contains a mini food ordering web application built using React and Firebase.
 The app features a user-friendly UI that allows users to browse a menu, add items to their cart, and proceed to checkout.
 The cart functionality is managed using React Context for efficient state management.
-Firebase is used for data storage, providing a seamless experience for both customers .
+Firebase is used for data storage, providing a seamless experience for customers .

 ## Features